-“It’s not a new chapter, it’s a new book” is the message from Matthew Andersen, a transgender man who is approaching what he calls his first ‘manniversary’.
+“It’s not a new chapter, it’s a new book” is the message from Matthew Andersen, a trans man who is approaching what he calls his first ‘manniversary’.

-The 30-year-old clinical coder at North Tees and Hartlepool NHS Foundation Trust came out as transgender to his family, friends and colleagues two years ago.
+The 30-year-old clinical coder at our Trust came out as transgender to his family, friends and colleagues two years ago.

-Matthew, who does not like to publically refer to his birth name, was confident in the support he would receive from those in his life, especially his Trust colleagues.
+Matthew, who does not like to publicly refer to his birth name, was confident in the support he would receive from those in his life, especially his Trust colleagues.

 Matthew, from Norton, took part in a filmed interview as part of Pride month.

 Interviewer: Hi Matthew, are you happy to introduce yourself?

 Matthew: My name’s Matthew Andersen, I’m a clinical coder here at North Tees.